 Verify the joists are aligned vertically and there is no lateral sweep in the joists.

-Where concentrated loads are present on the joists verify that they are located in accordance with the joists placement plan.
+Where concentrated loads are present on the joists verify that they are located in accordance with the joist’s placement plan.

 Verify welding of bridging and joist seats in accordance with